 Oregon Trail State Veterans' Cemetery: The Oregon Trail State Veterans' Cemetery, located at Evansville, has been established through the cooperative efforts of the Veterans' Commission acting for the State of Wyoming and the National Cemetery Administration of the U. S. Department of Veterans Affairs.
 Burial plots will be assigned on a first come first served basis as the need arises.
 There will be no charge made for any burial plot.
-A vault will be required.
+The cemetery will provide a grave vault at no charge for casket interments.
 All expenses incurred by the survivors for services and supplies provided by a funeral director of their choice or transportation to the State Cemetery must be paid for by the survivors or by private funds.

 Eligibility: Every Veteran that received any discharge, other than dishonorable, from the Armed Forces of the United States is eligible for burial in the cemetery.
 The Spouse, handicapped or minor Child of an eligible Veteran may also qualify for burial in the State Veterans' Cemetery, providing that the interment of the qualifying Family member is in the same burial plot as that provided for the Veteran.
 Phone: 307-235-6673